Alex McGregor (actress)

 Alex Piara McGregor (born 7 June 1993) is a South African actress.
 She began her career as a child actress before gaining prominence through her role as Christine in the Spud films (2010–2014).
 Her work includes the films Impunity (2014) and Slumber Party Massacre (2021), the BBC docudrama The Gamechangers (2015), and the Syfy series Vagrant Queen (2020).

 Early life

 McGregor grew up in Sea Point, Cape Town.
-She has two older sisters Tamara and Laura, the latter of whom is an actress.
+She has two older sisters Tamara and Lauren, the latter of whom is an actress.
 McGregor was inspired to act when she watched her sister play Rizzo in a production of Grease and joined her drama rehearsal.
 Her cousins are the model sisters Kerry and Tracy McGregor.
 McGregor signed with Storm Models and Artistes Personal Management.
 She first appeared on screen in a commercial when she was 6, and made her television debut at age 11 in Charlie Jade.

+Personal life

+In September 2024, McGregor became engaged to her longterm partner Bjorn Steinbach.